tomwieck/lm-code-advanced-ts-exercise/README.md

 ❗ You don't need a database or file persistence for this - in-memory persistence is fine.
 In other words, you just need to make the server have a single array of users - `api/users/all` needs to return that array, and your new "add user" endpoint needs to modify it.

-## Stage Three - Add a new endpoint and menu option for `Add Posts`
+## EXTENSION TWO - Add a new endpoint and menu option for `Add Posts`

 👉 Can you also add functionality to add a new `post` to the server list, in the same way as with users?
 This would mean adding a new menu option too - which hopefully your TypeScript conversion will make simpler!

-## Extension Ideas
+## EXTENSION THREE - Experiment

 👉 Be creative if you like!
-Feel free to modify / improve the `server` and `client` applications if you can see ways they could be improved.
+Feel free to modify / improve the `server` and `client` applications if you can see ways they could be improved or features you could try to add.
 The point is to learn, not to arrive at a predefined perfect solution!

 👉 Take some time to explore the rest of the code in `/server` to see if you can figure out how it works.